Defence Re-Election

 The accused shall be put to their re-election in the following words or in words to the like effect:

-You have given notice of your intention to re-elect the mode of your trial.
+You have given notice of your intention to re-elect your trial mode.
 You now have the option to do so.
 How do you intend to re-elect?

 R.S., 1985, c.
 C-46, s.
 561; R.S., 1985, c.
 27 (1st Supp.), s.
 110; 2002, c.
 13, s.
 37; 2019, c.
 25, s.
 254.